M. Evelyn McCormick

-Mary Evelyn McCormick (December 2, 1862 – May 6, 1948) was an American Impressionist who lived and worked around San Francisco and Monterey, California at the turn of the 20th century.
+Mary Evelyn McCormick (December 2, 1862 – May 6, 1948) was an American painter.

 Early life and training

-Mary Evelyn (Eve) McCormick was born on December 2, 1862 to Irish immigrants in Placerville, El Dorado County, California.
-By 1867 the family had moved to San Francisco, where her father’s occupation was listed as “barkeeper” or “liquor dealer.”
+Mary Evelyn (Eve) McCormick was born on December 2, 1862, to Irish immigrants in Placerville, California.
+By 1867, the family had moved to San Francisco, where her father's occupation was listed as "barkeeper" or "liquor dealer".
 After completing grammar school she trained in the early 1880s at the Irving Institute, a private academy for college-bound girls, where she received her first professional lessons in art.
 While a student at the Institute, she exhibited her painted porcelain at the California State Fair (1881) and at the San Francisco Mechanics' Institute Fair (1882).
 She studied at the California School of Design in San Francisco under Thomas Hill, Ernest Narjot, Emil Carlsen, Virgil Williams, and Raymond Dabb Yelland.
 Here she was awarded an Honorable Mention for oil painting in 1886 and the Avery Gold Medal for her study of chrysanthemums in 1888.
 She befriended students who later became prominent in the art world, including Isabel Hunter, Mary DeNeale Morgan, Mary Williams (aka Kate Carew), and Guy Rose.
 She fell passionately in love with Rose and followed him to Paris in 1889.
 Both studied painting at the Académie Julian under Jules Joseph Lefebvre and Jean-Joseph Benjamin-Constant.
 At this time she reportedly began her long friendship with Sarah Bernhardt.
-McCormick and Rose also spent time painting in the tiny village of Giverny, where Claude Monet lived and worked; she was greatly influenced by Monet, Pissarro, Seurat and other French Impressionists.
-In 1891 she exhibited her canvas A Garden in Giverny at the Paris Salon and her Afternoon at Giverny at the Academy of Arts, Berlin.
+McCormick and Rose also spent time painting in the tiny village of Giverny, where Claude Monet lived and worked; she was influenced by Monet, Camille Pissarro, Georges Seurat and other French Impressionists.
+In 1891, she exhibited her canvas A Garden in Giverny at the Salon and her Afternoon at Giverny at the Academy of Arts, Berlin.
 Both artists returned to California in 1891.